eyar/candles/readme.md

 Open http://localhost:3000 in a browser

 ## What would you do if you had more time?
+- Modify day change mechanism to be initiated at the client
 - Add more visuals
 - Add Redux
 - Add ESLint and Prettier